 - In a place that’s known for cosplay, the concept of a maid cafe would perhaps be not that surprising.
 Walk into one of these establishments and find yourself being served by young girls dressed as personal servants.
 With unmistakably cute and high-pitched voices, they’ll attend to your every need

 - The robot restaurant is themed venue where you can eat while being entertained by dancing robots of all shapes and sizes.
-Enough said
+Enough said.
+You can book discounted tickets here

 - It may sound kitschy to some but Ninja Akasaka allows you to dine in a medieval-looking venue with waiters dressed as (you guessed it!) ninjas